-Join Ran Ben Avraham for an in-depth discussion in this video Design the scene illumination, part of After Effects Motion Graphics: Creating Fire and Brimstone Type Animation.
+Join Ran Ben Avraham for an in-depth discussion in this video Design the scene illumination, part of Creating Fire and Brimstone Type Animation Motion Graphics in After Effects.

 - [Voiceover] Now that our animation is complete and we have got rid of the unwanted alpha gaps, it is time to illuminate the scene correctly.
 First of all, we'll need to get rid of that environment light we have created.
 That's light number four, we can delete it.
 Let's again switch to the top view.
 And let's make our width.